-This class of token definition is followed by a length specification.
-The length (in bytes) of this length is included in the token itself as a Length value (see section 2.2.7.3 for information about the Length rule of the COLINFO token stream).
+Except as noted later in this section, this class of token definition is followed by a length specification.
+The length, in bytes, of this length is included in the token itself as a Length value (see section 2.2.7.3).

-There are two data types that are of variable length.
-These are real variable length data types like char and binary and nullable data types, which are either their normal fixed length corresponding to their type_info, or a special length if null.
+The following are the two data types that are of variable length.

+Real variable length data types like char and binary and nullable data types, which are either their normal fixed length corresponding to their TYPE_INFO, or a special length if null.

 Char and binary data types have values that are either null or 0 to 65534 (0x0000 to 0xFFFE) bytes in length.
 Null is represented by a length of 65535 (0xFFFF).
 A char or binary, which cannot be null, can still have a length of zero (for example an empty value).
-A program that MUST pad a value to a fixed length will typically add blanks to the end of a char and binary zeros to the end of a binary.
+A program that MUST pad a value to a fixed length typically adds blanks to the end of a char and binary zeros to the end of a binary.

-Text and image data types have values that are either null, or 0 to 2 gigabytes (0x00000000 to 0x7FFFFFFF bytes) in length.
+■ Text and image data types have values that are either null, or 0 to 2 gigabytes (0x00000000 to 0x7FFFFFFF bytes) in length.
 Null is represented by a length of -1 (0xFFFFFFFF).
 No other length specification is supported.